The role of polarization field terms in a model for a cavity quantum material: Toy model

-coincides with the transformation to the Peierls gauge, generating the Peierls substitution on the two-orbital model, and not the Coulomb gauge as has been claimed.
-This also holds true for any truncation to a single band $\alpha$, for which the dipole and Peierls gauges are related by Eq.~\eqref{eqn:equiv} with $D_{i\alpha,j\alpha}=d_{i\alpha}\delta_{ij}$~\cite{dmytruk_gauge_2021}.
+which generates the Peierls substitution on the two-orbital model.
+This holds true for truncation to a single band $\alpha$ under a uniform field, for which the dipole and Peierls gauges are related by Eq.~\eqref{eqn:equiv} with the truncated dipole moment operator $D_{i\alpha,j\alpha}=R_{i,\alpha}\delta_{ij}$~\cite{dmytruk_gauge_2021}.

-In general, this method generates new canonical frames within the truncated Hilbert spaces of the dipole gauge theory.
-For truncation to a single band, this new frame is the truncated Peierls gauge.
-Since the Peierls gauge does not share the same definition for ``electron'' and ``photon'' degrees of freedom with the Coulomb gauge theory, the association between operators and observables will be different, which must be accounted for to obtain the correct predictions for observables.
+This method generates a new canonical frame within the truncated Hilbert space of the dipole gauge theory and can be extended to include multiple bands~\cite{dmytruk_gauge_2021}.
+These frames are distinct from the Coulomb gauge and, for truncation to a single band, we have seen that the new frame instead belongs to a truncated Peierls gauge theory.
+This distinction is important because the Peierls gauge does not share the same definition for ``electron'' and ``photon'' degrees of freedom with the Coulomb gauge, as we demonstrated with the photon number in Sec.~\ref{sec:photon}.
+When it comes to physical observables, the representation of the associated operator is different in each of these frames, which must be accounted for to obtain the correct predictions.